PolymerElements/app-layout/README.md

   </app-box>
   ```

-- In `app-drawer-layout`, the `drawer-toggle` element will not be automatically hidden
+- In `app-drawer-layout`, the `drawer-toggle` element needs to be manually hidden
 when `app-drawer-layout` is not in narrow layout.
 To add this, add the following CSS rule where
 `app-drawer-layout` is used: